aidanyamashita/data-analytics-template/README.md

 - **Text**: A string of characters, usually representing categorical data (e.g., names, titles).
 - **Numeric**: Integer or floating-point numbers, representing continuous or quantitative data (e.g., chapter count, episode count, percentages).

-# To-Do List for Data Analytics Template Project
+# To-Do List for Data Analytics Template Project (sample)

 This is the list of tasks to be completed for the current and future iterations of the data analytics project template.